-^{} Specifications indicate typical performance and are subject to change.
+Specifications indicate typical performance and are subject to change.
 Please check EXOwater.com for up-to-date information.
 Accuracy specification is attained immediately following calibration under controlled and stable environmental conditions.
-Performance in the natural environment may
+Performance in the natural environment may vary from quoted specification.

-10-30°C 20-40°C w.i.g.
+10-30°C 2 0-40°C w.i.g. = which ever is greater

-^{10.30°}C 20.40°C w.i.g. = which ever is greater 30 utputs of specific conductance (conductivity corrected to 25°C) and total dissolved solids are also provided.
+10-30C 0-40C w.i.g. = Which ever is greater 3 Outputs of specific conductance (conductivity corrected to 25°C) and total dissolved solids are also provided.
 The values are automatically calculated from conductivity according to algorithms found in Standard Methods for the Examination of Water and Wastewater (Ed.
 1989).